Cerma

 - Commercial and fleet vehicles

-⚠️ Note: This product is for hydraulic power steering systems only — systems with a power steering fluid reservoir and pump.
+⚠️ Important: This product is for hydraulic power steering systems only — systems with a power steering fluid reservoir and pump.
 If your vehicle has electric power steering (EPS/EPAS), there is no fluid to treat.
-Check your owner's manual or look for a power steering fluid reservoir under the hood.
+Most vehicles from 2013 and newer have switched to EPS — check your owner's manual or look for a power steering fluid reservoir under the hood before purchase.

 🛡️ Cerma vs Traditional Power Steering Additives